VizFX/vist270s2023/_posts/2022-4-17-Final Project.md

 - Include comments for each section to explain what the code is doing.

 ## Task 3: Document the game  <span style="color:#0000ff;"> 0.5%  </span>
+In the paragraph, include

+- The name of your game.
+- escription of your game design.
+- Inspiration for your game design.
+- Challenges encountered in implementing your game.

 ## Bonus Opportunity <span style="color:#0000ff;"> 0.1%-1.0%  </span> :
 If we love your game design and implementation, you will get bonus.

 --------- End of the Optional Final Project -------------

 ## Submission Instruction
 Upload the following files to canvas (without compressing/zipping them)